Anushka2110/Advanced-Smart-Contracts-Labs/proxy-delegate-anushka/README.md

 # ProxyDelegate

-Following the steps to complete this exercise:
+Following the steps to complete this exercise:(completed)
 1. clone this project
 1. update packages: ```npm ci```
 2. run the test: ```npm test```